Torbjørnsbu Station

-Torbjørnsbu Station (Torbjørnsbu stoppested) is a former railway station at Torbjørnsbu in Arendal, Norway.
+Torbjørnsbu Station (Torbjørnsbu stoppested) is a former railway station at Torbjørnsbu in Arendal Municipality, Norway.
 Located on the Arendal Line, it was operated by the Norwegian State Railways.
 The station was opened on 1 May 1911 and originally consisted of a station building and a loading spur.
 The station remained staffed until 1939 and was later closed.

 Facilities and service

 The station is 1.40 km from Arendal Station at 21.2 m above mean sea level, and 316.23 km from Oslo Central Station.
 It was located at the western mouth of Barbu Tunnel.

 History

 Plans for a station in the area started for a spur to be built near the western mouth of the Barbu Tunnel, at Myrene, to store rolling stock.
 The plans were then expanded to include a station, which opened on 1 May 1911.
 A station building, designed by Harald Kaas and which is identical to the one at Rossedalen Station, was built.
 Additional spurs and a longer platform were built in 1917 and 1918.
 However, there has never been a passing loop at the station.
 It became unstaffed in 1939 and later closed.